Are you visiting Flam on a cruise? Discover how to ride the Flam Railway and other things to do in Flam for cruise passengers.

 The Flam Railway, running between Flam and Myrdal, is considered to be one of Norway’s most scenic train journeys.
 And in a country as jaw-droppingly gorgeous as Norway, that’s really saying something.

 Flam (or Flåm, to be correct) was port number two of my week-long cruise along Norway’s fjords.

-Leaving Stavanger the previous evening, all 143,000 tonnes of MV Britannia weaved her way through the bends and turns of Sognefjorden and Aurlandsfjorden to reach the hamlet of Flam shortly after 7am.
+Leaving Stavanger the previous evening, all 143,000 tonnes of MV Britannia weaved her way through the bends and turns of Sognefjorden and Aurlandsfjorden to reach the hamlet of Flam shortly after 7 am.
 Seagulls cried and sheep bleated their respective welcomes.

-Completed in 1940, it runs a total distance of approximately 12 miles from Flam at sea-level to Myrdal, at an altitude of 2,845 feet.
+Completed in 1940, it runs a total distance of approximately 12 miles from Flam, at sea level, to Myrdal, at an altitude of 2,845 feet.
 At its steepest point, the gradient is 1:18, making it the steepest standard-gauge railway in Europe.

 Although the Flam Railway was originally constructed to allow local passenger and freight access to the Bergen – Oslo line, it is now a tourist-oriented service operated by the Norwegian State Railways on behalf of Flam Utvikling.

-With a toot of the whistle, the train pulls out of the station, passing the old village of Flam before winding its way up a gradient of 5.5%, between rocky cliffs and past river gorges and cascading waterfalls.
-The Flamselvi river on the right-hand side of the train is your companion for most of the journey as the train cuts its way through the Flam valley, shaped by glacial erosion over millions of years.
+It passes the old village of Flam before winding its way up a gradient of 5.5%, between rocky cliffs and past river gorges and cascading waterfalls.
+The Flamselvi River on the right-hand side of the train is your companion for most of the journey as the train cuts its way through the Flam Valley, shaped by glacial erosion over millions of years.